WEC-Sim/WEC-Sim/docs/developer/advanced_features.rst

 * ``h5File``
-   * Instead of initializing the body class with one string (one H5 file name), a cell array of strings can be passed.
+   * Instead of initializing the body class with one string (one H5 file name), a cell array of strings can be passed
 * ``hydroData``
    * Each H5 file is processed into a hydroData structure.
 All structs are concatenated into ``hydroData`` which is now an array of structures instead of one struct.
 * ``hydroForce``
    * Ideally, hydroForce would also be a structure array becuase the format is clean, easy to understand, and easy to index into.
 However, all information in ``hydroForce`` needs to be loaded into Simulink at run time.
      Structure arrays cannot be loaded into Simulink in this way.
 So, ``hydroForce`` is a nested structure containing (``hf1``, ``hf2``, etc).
      Each instance of hf1, hf2, etc is an identical structure that contains hydrodynamic force coefficients that are applied at runtime.
      In this way, a custom bus is created (``struct2bus.m``) to map all hydroForce data into Simulink.

 The scenario being modeled, state changed, signals used to vary hydrodynamics, and the user logic is completely undefined so as to not artifically restrict the